 In this regard, we continue to review opportunities for acquisition that fit with our criteria.
 Post year end the Group completed the acquisition of the entire issued share capital of M.J.
 Baker Foodservice Limited.
-The acquisition is in line with that criteria and will be an excellent addition to our Foodservice division, expanding the Group's nationwide reach into the South West.
-M.J.
-Baker is renowned for providing a quality delivered solution to its customers, a key part of the Kitwave Group ethos.
+The acquisition is in line with that criteria and will be incorporated into the existing Foodservice division.